GregNasir/code-quiz/README.md

 # code-quiz

-This code quiz was created to text users basic knowledge on coding element, in regard to Javascript and its background.
+This code quiz was created to test users basic knowledge on coding element, in regard to Javascript and its background.
 Javascript itself was used, along with html and CSS to structure and render elements and the appearance.

 * Semantic HTML elements were used
 * Added detailed comments to sript.js, CSS and html files